kilkat/ChatTron/README.md

 # ChatTron

 Electron Chat App For MCP Client

 # How to Use

+1. cd ChatTron
+2. npm install -> install modules
-1. npm run dev:css -> you can make output.css
+3. npm run dev:css -> you can make output.css
-2. npm start -> run chattron
+4. npm start -> run chattron